OpenElectionData/catco-guide/_guide/6-where-will-you-say-it.en.md

 Your organizational website is the place that interested people will come looking for information about your mission, work, activities, and how they can get involved to support your cause.
 Your website is often the way you present your organization to the digital world, and it should be designed and maintained with that in mind.

-People arriving at your website should have an immediate sense of both the work of the organization and its “personality”.
+People arriving at your website should have an immediate sense of both the work of the organization and its “personality."
 Is the organization tech-focused?
 Focused on people?
 Serious or humorous?
 Experts or novices?
 All of these answers will be reflected in both the design and content of the site.

 If you’re organization does not currently have a website, the following are initial steps and ideas to consider: